getLiauba/CheckedTextView/README.md

 **android:checkMark** This allows the developer to define the Drawable image that should be used for the check mark graphic.

-**android:checked** This allows the developer to set the intial state of the checkbox.
+**android:checked** This allows the developer to set the initial state of the checkbox.

-**android:checkMarkTint** This allows the developer to set a tint to the checkmark generally a colour specified in RGB.
+**android:checkMarkTint** This allows the developer to set a tint to the checkmark generally a color specified in RGB.

 **android:text** This allows the developer to set the text of the CheckedTextView within the .xml file of the application.